alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

 ## Skills

-A diverse and practical skillset motivated by a passion for graphic design, 3D modeling, and geography
+I have a diverse and practical skillset motivated by my passion for graphic design, 3D modeling, and geography

 * QGIS
 * Illustrator